rudybroersma/check_ssd/README.md

 # ChangeLog:

-- Version 1.2: Support for NVMe disks.
+- Version 1.4: Support for NVMe disks.
+- Version 1.3: Replace lsblk -S with lsscsi. -S flag on lsblk is not available on Wheezy
+- Version 1.2: Correctly identify which blockdevice (/dev/sdX) belongs to which controller
 - Version 1.1: Support for multiple LSI cards.
 Support for multiple 3Ware cards are not yet implemented.